March 25, 2021

 Functional PNET symptoms and classifications vary depending on the type of hormones they secrete:

-The cancer is only present in the top layers of the pancreatic ducts and has not proliferated deeper.
+Cancer is only present in the top layers of the pancreatic ducts and has not proliferated deeper.
 Stage 0 pancreatic cancer has not spread to either the lymph nodes or distant sites.

 At stage IIA, the cancerous tissue is still confined to the pancreas but has enlarged beyond a 1.8” (4cm) area and but has not spread to nearby lymph nodes.